guizmo-silva/listas-algoritmos/README.md

 - Este projeto é aberto para aperfeiçoamentos, traduções e modificações.

 ## Algorithms List
-- Algorithms wrote in C language.
+- TheseaAlgorithms were wrote in C language.

 - This list is focused on learning and practicing programming algorithms, not C language specifically.

-- The syntax of these codes were made to run on Code::Blocks.
+- The syntax of these codes were made to run in Code::Blocks.
-Because of that, you may find some "abnormalitys" if compared to the classic C oficial syntax that may cause issues if you run it on another compiler.
+Because of that, you may find some "abnormalities" if compared to the classic C oficial syntax that may cause issues if you run it on another compiler.

 - The full questions of each algorithms can be found commented before the respective codes.

 - This project is open source, feel free to modify, translate and enhance.

 ---